top of page

 3. Pay Attention to Daylight Exposure

-Natural light is one of the most powerful signals to help our internal clocks adjust, so try to get as much sunlight as possible in the morning.
+Morning sunlight is one of the most powerful ways to help your child’s body clock adjust after Daylight Saving Time ends.
 Open up those blinds and take advantage of daylight hours!
 If it’s tough to get outside, spend time near a sunny window or incorporate a walk into your morning routine.
+Try to spend 15 to 30 minutes outside in the morning light.
+This helps reset the internal clock faster.

 On the flip side, make sure your little one’s room is dark for sleep times, as it will again be lighter earlier in the morning.
 Early morning light can signal the brain that it’s time to wake up, so make sure that morning light isn’t sneaking in and waking your baby too early.